-Although this approach provides a conservative abstraction of any full implementation of the task, the resulting model is unlikely to be accurate enough to allow verification of interesting properties.
+We model an unimplemented task (whose possible interactions are listed in a stub) with a normal task that alternates between performing an arbitrary amount of internal computation and nondeterministically selecting an interaction in which to engage.
+Although this provides a conservative abstraction of the fully implemented task, the resulting model is unlikely to be accurate enough to allow verification of interesting properties.
 Therefore, we specify additional constraints on the order and timing of the events in the task in order to improve the accuracy of the model.
 When the task is eventually implemented, we must verify that the implementation satisfies these constraints.

-3.2 Regular Expressions
+Regular Expressions